UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 It's difficult to draw any clear conclusion on the relationship between these two variables.
 It might be helpful to transform these axes.

 **Question**
-Which type of transformation do you think would be best fitting here?
+Which type of transformation do you think would be the best fitting here?

 <choice id="1" >